Installing

 install_data(sources : 'foo.dat', install_dir : '/etc') # -> /etc/foo.dat

-Custom install behavior
+Custom install script

 Sometimes you need to do more than just install basic targets.
 Meson makes this easy by allowing you to specify a custom script to execute at install time.
 As an example, here is a script that generates an empty file in a custom directory.